IDMEFv2/idmefv2-connectors/idmefv2/connectors/zoneminder/README.md

 The zoneminder connector generates a IDMEFv2 message when a motion detection event is detected by zoneminder.

-The connector is executed by zoneminder as a *filter* (see https://zoneminder.readthedocs.io/en/stable/userguide/filterevents.html).
+The connector uses a *filter* shell script helper (see https://zoneminder.readthedocs.io/en/stable/userguide/filterevents.html).

 ## Configuration